ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ### Example #2

 Similiarly, in this example, I am searching for the word "travel" with the `-c` option.
 This shows which files focus on travel since the ouput shows the number of occurences of "travel" in each file.
+This is helpful for finding files focused on travel.

 __command:__
 ```